-Alternatives To Sandwiches
+Tooth-Friendly Alternatives To Sandwiches

 If your child isn’t really into sandwiches, you could opt for packing a nutritious salad instead.
-Include chicken or tuna with some fresh veggies, maybe some sunflower seeds.
+Include chicken, tuna, or legumes with some fresh veggies, and a scattering of sunflower or pumpkin seeds.
 You could even pack the ingredients separately and allow your child to “build” their salad on their own during lunchtime for some added fun.

 Fruit salad is another idea for a healthy lunch.
-Mixing freshly cut fruits with some vanilla yoghurt adds protein and vitamin D. Muesli or granola could be added for some extra crunch.
-Keep in mind that fruits contain natural sugars that can be harmful to the teeth.
-Consequently, a single serve of fruit in a lunchbox is plenty.
-Do encourage your child to wash it down with water afterward to dilute the amount of sugar remaining in the mouth.
+Mixing freshly cut fruits with some vanilla yoghurt adds protein and vitamin D. Muesli or granola could be added for some extra crunch (but try to avoid varieties that are laden with sugar).